BlackMetalz/Elastic-Search/fluentd/Dockerfile.md

 ```
+# The version may change.
-FROM fluentd:v1.6-debian-1 # This may changes xD
+FROM fluentd:v1.6-debian-1

 USER root